typicode/katon/README.md

 If you get a 404, it's because your app directory is served using Katon embedded static server and it can't find an `index.html`.

+If you're using `nvm` and having problems, see discussion in [issue #3](https://github.com/typicode/katon/issues/3).
+Upcoming versions of Katon should make working with `nvm` easier.

 # Issues and feedback

 Katon is a recent project, even though it was successfully tested on my MacBook Air, you may find bugs, have issues or questions.
 Do not hesitate to fill an [issue](https://github.com/typicode/katon/issues) or contact me [@typicode](https://github.com/typicode).
 It really helps.